Master your personal brand for career success

 5. You differentiate yourself

-Your personal brand is your competitive edge that separates you from others.
+Your personal brand is the competitive edge that sets you apart.

 “Be yourself, everyone else is already taken.”